-- Corporate Social Responsibility Policy;
+- Corporate Social Responsibility;

-- Speaking Up Policy;
+- Speaking Up (i.e. whistleblowing);

-- Continuous Disclosure & Communications Policy;
+- Continuous Disclosure & Communications;

 - Group Guidelines for Serious Incident Reporting;

-- Environmental Policy;
+- Environmental;

-- Competition Compliance Policy;
+- Competition Compliance;

-- Health & Safety Policy;
+- Health & Safety;

-- Diversity Policy;
+- Diversity;

-- Securities Trading Policy;
+- Securities Trading;

-- Anti-Bribery and Corruption Policy;
+- Anti-Bribery and Corruption;

-- Supplier Policy;
+- Supplier;

+- Human Rights (including modern slavery);

 - Risk Management;

+- Tax

 - Guidelines for Document Management; and

-- Social Media Policy.
+- Social Media.

+During the Year, the Speaking Up policy was amended to take into account changes to Australian whistleblowing legislation.
 The policies listed above set out the reporting responsibilities of specified individuals or, in some cases, all employees.
 The Code of Conduct has been translated into 30 languages, representing the principal languages in all countries where Brambles conducts business.